Vinicius-Cerqueira/simple-blog/README.md

 # Simple Blog Project

-This is my first personal project, a simple blog poster, it's funcionalities are CREATE, READ and DELETE blog posts tha includes author, title and content.
+This is my first personal project, a simple blog poster, this project's functionalities are CREATE, READ and DELETE blog posts that includes author, title and content.

 It was developed using React.JS, HTML and CSS.